Best Van Life Gear at REI

 Cleanwaste Go Anywhere Portable Toilet

-If you’re the kind of van lifer that like to set up shop for a few days in one location, this Cleanwaste Go Anywhere Portable Toilet is an alternative solution for going #2.
-It’s a foldable toilet that you can set up behind a bush, and it uses a simple wag-bag system to collect waste.
-Once you’re back on the road, you can simply throw the bags into the trash, rather than having to look for a dump to drain your portable toilet.
+This Cleanwaste Go Anywhere Portable Toilet is one of the best toilets for van life if you don’t want to dedicate a bunch of space in your van to a bathroom.
+It’s a foldable toilet that you can set up inside your van or behind a bush, and it uses a simple wag-bag system to collect the waste.
+When you’re done, you simply throw the bags into the trash, rather than having to look for a dump to drain your portable toilet.

 The Cleanwaste Go Anywhere Portable Toilet set up in a Sprinter van